rmondini/insight-project/README.md

 - `p0_booking_reviews_scraping.py` contains the code needed to scrape reviews and detailed information (name, location, stars, ratings, room price) for all the hotels in the state of New York from booking.com.
 - `p1_reviews_preprocessing.py` performs the initial text cleaning and pre-processing on the review dataset.
 - `p2_reviews_topic_extraction.py` performs topic extraction on the negative reviews using soft cosine similarity between review sentences and an identified set of topics.
-- `p3_price_prediction.py` is where I built a linear regression model that predicts the room price for each hotel based on the number of negative sentences per topic and hotel features such as location, stars, and ratings.
+- `p3_price_prediction.py` is where I built a linear regression model that predicts the room price for each hotel using engineered topic features and hotel attributes such as location, stars, and ratings.
 - `reviews_preprocessing_util.py` and `price_prediction_util.py` contain the definition of modular functions needed by the other files.

 In the `src_app` folder: